How to defend against a disability pension decision in 2026

 Examination of the degree of invalidity by the assessing doctor

-If you have been awarded an invalidity pension, you should expect to have your condition reviewed at regular intervals (the length of which is very individually determined) by the assessing doctor of the local Social Security Administration.
-You must attend the examination.
-Failure to do so could result in your disability pension being stopped.
+If you have been awarded an invalidity pension, you should expect your condition to be reviewed at regular intervals (the length of which is very individually determined) by an IPZS assessor.
+You must attend the review.
+Failure to do so could result in your invalidity pension being stopped.

-You can also have an examination on your own request if you think you are entitled to a higher level of pension because of your deteriorating health.
+You can also have an examination on your own request if you think you are entitled to a higher level of pension because of your impaired health.

-The Social Insurance Institution’s assessing doctor decides according to objective medical findings and also using the Disability Assessment Decree No. 359/2009, which also describes the individual diagnoses, their variants and the estimated degree of decline in working capacity in the annexes.
+The IPZS assessment body makes its decision on the basis of objective medical findings and also using the Invalidity Assessment Decree No 359/2009, which also describes the different diagnoses, their variants and the estimated degree of decline in working capacity in the annexes.

 What if you disagree with the verdict of the medical examiner?